flexath/Calculator/README.md

 ### On Master Branch , there are following versions ->

+#### ( Note that following versions on master branch do not obey order of calculation rules , it calulates left to right step by step. )

 ##### Version - 1.0.0
 ##### Version - 1.1.0
 ##### Version - 1.1.1